2018 Toyota Tacoma Limited vs. 1996 Toyota Tacoma: A Tale Of Two Tacomas Duking It Out In The Deep South

 Dumb move.
 Diana had a two-year-old and a pistol.
 She was also married to a really big fella.
 If you ever want to make a Southern man find his inner Jersey, harass his wife.
 Brad grew up in Tallapoosa, played football at the local high school, and had no problem handling a mean little old redneck who picked the wrong fight.

 That’s when handcuffs came out and I got the call.
-My evening would be spent handling the assurances that my tenants needed to remain comfortable at their new place, and figuring out whether a twenty-year old sink would be worth keeping or trashing.
-It would take an hour long drive in the Tacoma to weigh it all in.
-I thought about running out to the Habitat ReStore in my neck of the woods afterwards since the short bed would probably be the perfect fit for the sink rejects that I often find to be the perfect fit for outbuildings and manufactured homes.
+My evening would be spent handling the assurances that my tenants needed to remain comfortable at their new place, and figuring out whether a twenty-year-old sink would be worth keeping or trashing.
+It would take an hour-long drive in the Tacoma to weigh it all in.
+I thought about running out to the Habitat ReStore in my neck of the woods afterward since the short bed would probably be the perfect fit for the sink rejects that I often find to be the perfect fit for outbuildings and manufactured homes.

 But for now I was in an isolated two ton throne going at about 75 and a little change.
 Why not enjoy it?
 And so I tried.
 Really, really hard.

 The first thing I noticed about the new Tacoma besides my radar detector’s silence was what young people call the infotainment system, and what middle-ages people like me still call a radio.
 It’s a bright luminescent blue, and almost Lexus-like, with the buttons all spelling out the exact functions in large caps – “AUDIO”- “APPS” – “HOME”.
 The system can apparently do everything except phone E.T and I was half-wondering if Toyota would ever consider adding a button on the top called “CAPPUCINO” so that I could finally learn how to tolerate metro-Atlanta’s third-world roads and daily traffic jams.